PietroCiaccio/ExchangeMigration/USAGE.md

 > Target end point 'endpoint.domainB.net' [OK]
 > Target GAL OU 'OU=GAL,DC=DOMAINB,DC=NET' [OK]

+### Module Defaults

+The module uses the following defaults unless overwritten by Write-EMConfiguration or parameters of other cmdlets discussed later in this document -

+ - Activity = "Migrate"
+ - Mode = "LogOnly"
+ - MoveMailbox = "No"
+ - Link = $false
+ - Separate = $false
+ - LogPath = "C:\Temp\EM"
+ - Threads = 10
+ - Wait = $false

 ## Migrating a Mailbox

 To migrate a single mailbox you would use the following cmdlet -